About

 - Graduate Funding (RIT) — Graduate support as 50% tuition fee award in Astrophysical Sciences and Technology.

-- Merit-based Support — Fully Funded academic support for master’s studies and research training (Pakistan/USA).
+- PEEF Merit-based Support — Fully Funded academic support for master’s studies and research training (Pakistan/USA).